-Origins of the Elegant Corydoras
+Natural Habitat of the Elegant Corydoras

 Elegant Corydoras is reasonably widespread throughout the western Amazon Basin and has been reported in the Itaya, Tamaya, Nanay, Carahuayte, Ucayali Ampiyacu and Rios Yavari in Peru as well as the Napo and Rios Aguarico in Ecuador, and the Rio Solimoes in Brazil.
 They inhabit forested streams and rivers where the water is soft and slightly acidic with a substrate of leaf litter, mud sand and fallen branches.

 Elegant Corys are foraging omnivores and will accept most high quality sinking dried foods such as pellets or wafers as well as small live and frozen fares such as bloodworm, daphnia and Tubifex.